 When did you become unhappy with your weight?

 I had always been unhappy with my weight.
-From child obesity
+From child obesity to anorexia.

 What made you decide to lose weight?